Annual Mussel Quarantine - Frequently Asked Questions (FAQs)

 The quarantine applies only to sport-harvested mussels.
 Other types of bivalve shellfish, including oysters and clams, and commercially harvested mussels from certified companies are not included in the quarantine.

 The annual quarantine is normally in effect from May 1 through October 31.

 However, the California Department of Public Health (CDPH) may begin the quarantine early, or extend it, if monitoring results indicate the presence of dangerous levels of biotoxins outside of the normal quarantine period.
 The May through October quarantine period encompasses more than 99 percent of all PSP illnesses and deaths reported in California since 1927.

 Where is the annual mussel quarantine in effect?

-to the Mexican border.
+The mussel quarantine is in effect along the California coast, from the Oregon border to the Mexican border.
 All bays, inlets and harbors are included.

 Why is there an annual mussel quarantine?

 The annual quarantine is in place so the public does not collect mussels during this high-risk period for marine toxins.
 The occurrence of biotoxins in mussels is unpredictable and they can increase in concentration very rapidly.
 Therefore, the annual quarantine period is the best approach for protecting the public from these potentially deadly biotoxins.

 Why do these biotoxins occur at this time?